-- written to be as concise and accessible as possible, using jargon-free simple language - widely available in a printed format free of charge - available online through the consultation website (and linked to from HHFT's, CCGs' and other partners' websites) - available online in large print and as an 'easy read' summary - available in other formats and languages on request.
+- written to be as concise and accessible as possible, using jargon-free simple language - summarised into a shorter more accessible version of the document - widely accessible and available in a printed format free of charge (availability tbc based on Covid restrictions at the time) - available online through the consultation website (and linked to from HHFT's, CCGs' and other partners' websites) - available online in large print and as an 'easy read' summary - available in other formats (British Sign Language, small print and audio) and languages on request.

-We will test the draft document and other consultation materials with the programme's Patient, Staff and Stakeholder Advisory Group and our patient panel to ensure content is clear and understandable to people with no prior involvement in the proposals.
+We will test the draft document and other consultation materials with the programme's reader panel of patient and public representatives to ensure content is clear and understandable to people with no prior involvement in the proposals.